 35-mins break allows 5-mins to get off and back on the field because quite obviously, players and umpires do not have 40mins or 20-mins 'break' when several minutes are spent getting off and back on the field.
 When Test Cricket goes to 4-days, play 33-35-overs per session with 45-min breaks.

 If rain or bad light stop plays for more than 20mins, then resume to bowl 30-overs (min) before the next break.
 Standardising sessions to the number of overs bowled and not time removes time-wasting employed by both sides trying to lose an over or two late in a day.
 If that 'time wasting' opportunity is removed, the game may be played a lot faster also!

 90-overs in one day should mean 90 overs of 'full play' per day, helped by removing the ‘official’ drinks break for a start.
 This is just a loss of 5mins when there is more than enough stoppages for change of bats, gloves, helmets, or even real injuries for players and umpires to receive drinks!
 Notably, with every fall of wicket (even after the 1st ball of the day) and wicket reviews, both sides have waiters run on with beverages.
 These breaks too are to blame for 90-overs not being bowled and something seemingly unpoliced by the umpires.

-There are traditions of the game to respect and uphold but we live in an age where red-ball Test cricket is played under-lights with a pink ball, with the tea-break first and 'dinner-break' second, and with numbers & names on players' backs.
+There are traditions of the game to respect and uphold but we live in an age where players are now allowed to question an umpires decision, red-ball Test cricket is played under-lights with a pink ball, with the tea-break first and 'dinner-break' second.
+We have flashing stumps to know when the bails have been dislodged, dismissals reversed because of 'replayed' no-balls, and teams playing in 'traditional creams' with numbers & names on their backs.
 So I don’t think it too strange to ask players to do a full day’s work that, like me, they have chosen to do!